Walter4B/Coding-Tracker/README.md

 - CRUD db functions
   - In the main menu user can create, read, update and delete entries
-  - Date and time is taken on session start and sesion end
+  - Date and time is taken on session start and session end
   - ![CRUD](Images/Input.PNG)
-  - When the sasion is ended duration is calculated and all the data is added to the database
+  - When the session is ended duration is calculated and all the data is added to the database
   - ![CRUD](Images/Input2.PNG)

 - Reporting is done with IDs so user can use the app as intended
   - ![CRUD](Images/Report.PNG)
+  - "ConsoleTableExt" library was used for table display

 - This project was also used to learn [unit testing](https://github.com/Walter4B/Coding-Tracker/tree/master/CodingTracker.UnitTests)
-Reporting is done

 ## Tech stack:
 - Sqlite database
 - Sqlite data reader